freeDSP/freeDSP.github.io/_posts/2020-05-12-freeDSP_Expansion_Board_AES-SPDIF IN.md

 ---
 layout: post
 author: FreeDSP
+title: freeDSP Expansion Board - AES-SPDIF IN
 ---

-<h2>AES/SPDIF IN</h2>
-<p style="text-align: justify;">The freeDSPx AES/SPDIF IN is an expansion board for the freeDSP board to add digital inputs.
-It uses a high quality asynchronous sample rate converter (Cirrus Logic CS8422) to receive digital signals of any sample rate and resample them to the freeDSPs internal sampling frequency.&nbsp;</p>
+The freeDSPx AES/SPDIF IN is an expansion board for the freeDSP board to add digital inputs.
+It uses a high quality asynchronous sample rate converter (Cirrus Logic CS8422) to receive digital signals of any sample rate and resample them to the freeDSPs internal sampling frequency.&nbsp;

 <ul>
 <li>Status: Ready</li>
 <li>Input: 1 x AES/EBU, 1 x S/PDIF</li>